ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 As shown above keep the LED circuit from the previous exercise.
 Just add another circuit that places a button between GPIO pin 15 and GND.
 Notice that you don't have to wire up the pull up resistor.
 There is a pull up resister available internally in the raspberry Pi.
 We just have to specify in software that we would like to use it.

 Now open the program `02_buttonLED.py` in idle.
-This program reports the current polls pin 15 (the pin connected to the button) and reports the status of that pin: 1 indicates true or high voltage, 0 indicates False or a low voltage.
+This program polls pin 15 (the pin connected to the button) and reports the status of that pin: 1 indicates true or high voltage, 0 indicates False or a low voltage.
+It doesn't do much more, at the moment.

-Now answer the following questions:
+Try to understand the code, and answer the following questions:

 * Which line of code configures pin 15 to be an input pin with a pull up resistor configuration?
 * Which line of code gets the status of pin 15?